sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## See these rules also in kube-proxy logs
 cat /var/log/kube-proxy.log

-## What network range are the nodes in the cluster part of?''
+## What network range are the nodes in the cluster part of?
 - one way to do this is to make use of the ipcalc utility.
 If it is not installed, you can install it by running:
 - apt update and the apt install ipcalc
 -  ip a | grep eth0